bmink/Dominos_House_Plans/README.md

 The roof hinges are attached at the back panel of the house, though this is a matter of taste, the hinges could be on any side.

+Though the roof is heavy, I still think it could be blown open by strong wind gusts, so it needs to be secured in place on the side opposite of the hinges.
+I used two hook-and-eye latches on either corner of the house.

-I added 1/4 in weather stripping between the house and the roof.
+I also added 1/4 in. [weather stripping](https://a.co/d/60jw5ea) between the house and the roof for a bit of cushioning.

 ## Inside the house